darkterminal/mylibsqladmin/docs/LRI.md

 **Warning**: Disabling TLS verification is not recommended for production use.

+### Token Security

+Best practices for token-based authentication:

+1. **Use Strong Tokens**: Generate long, random tokens (at least 32 characters)
+2. **Rotate Regularly**: Change tokens periodically (every 30-90 days)
+3. **Restrict Permissions**: Assign the minimum necessary permissions to each token
+4. **Avoid Sharing**: Each user or service should have its own token
+5. **Secure Storage**: Store tokens securely, never in plain text or public repositories

+### Network Security

+Additional measures to secure your remote connections:

+1. **IP Restrictions**: Limit server access to specific IP addresses or ranges
+2. **Firewall Rules**: Configure firewall to allow only necessary connections
+3. **VPN/Private Network**: Consider running libSQL server on a private network
+4. **Rate Limiting**: Implement rate limiting to prevent brute force attacks

-## Advanced Usage
+## Advanced Features

-### Working with Replicated Databases
+### Replication

 LibSQL supports primary-replica replication:

+#### Configuring Replication

-1. Connect to the primary database as described above
+1. Connect to the primary database server
-2. Navigate to "Database Settings" > "Replication"
+2. Navigate to "Database Settings" → "Replication"
 3. Configure replica settings:
    - Add replica URLs and authentication
    - Set replication mode (sync or async)